-Act Activity / aspect Description Requirement Act / Regulation Reference Division 5.2 applicability Document Reference Heritage Heritage Act 1977 Excavation Unexpected finds for Aboriginal and non-Aboriginal Approval is normally required for projects that will or are likely to result in a historic heritage item being discovered, exposed, moved, damaged or destroyed.
+Act Activity / aspect Description Requirement Act / Regulation Reference Division 5.2 applicability Document Reference Heritage Heritage Act 1977 7Unexpected finds for Aboriginal and non-Aboriginal heritagethat will or are likely to result in a historic heritage item being discovered, exposed, moved, damaged or destroyed.AAboriginal and non-Aboriginal heritageA Statement of Historic Heritage of the Project was prepared to inform the preparation of the EIS (Appendix H).
+The assessment considers that it is unlikely to result in a heritage item being discovered heritage item being discovered, exposed, moved, damaged or destroyed.
 A Statement of Historic Heritage of the Do not undertake an activity that will affect a place, building, work, relic, moveable object or precinct which is subject to an Interim Heritage Order or is listed on the State Heritage Register without approval from the Heritage Council.
-S56-57 No Appendix I CHMP heritage Project was prepared to inform the preparation of the EIS (Appendix H).
+S56-57 No Appendix I CHMP preparation of the EIS (Appendix H).
 The assessment considers that it is unlikely to Do not disturb or excavate land on where a relic has been discovered or exposed.
 S139 No Appendix I CHMP result in a heritage item being discovered, exposed, moved, damaged or destroyed.
-Notify the heritage Council on discovery of a relic S146 Yes Appendix I CHMP National Parks and Wildlife Act 1974 Aboriginal places and objects Part 6 of the Act relates to Aboriginal objects and places.
-A permit is normally required for projects Do not harm or desecrate an Aboriginal object or Aboriginal place without consent.
-S86 S90 No Appendix I CHMP that will or are likely to impact on items of Aboriginal heritage.
-Notify the NPWS within reasonable time of becoming aware of the location or discovery of certain Aboriginal objects.
+Notify the heritage Council on discovery of a relic S146 Yes Appendix I CHMP National Parks and Wildlife Act 1974 ad Wildlife Act places and objects and places. objects and places.
+Do not harm or desecrate an Aboriginal object or Aboriginal place without consent.
+S86 S90 No Appendix I CHMP Notify the NPWS within reasonable time of becoming aware of the location or discovery of certain Aboriginal objects.
 S89A Yes Appendix I CHMP Roads Roads Act 1993 Work on or over roads The Act is the overarching legislation regarding the roads in NSW and defines the rights of the public to access public roads and owners of land adjacent a public road, establishes the procedures of opening and closing a road and conferring the function (including carrying out road works) to TfNSW.
 Consent is required if undertaking any of the following activities during the construction: Erect a structure or carry out a work in, on or over a public road Dig up or disturb the surface of a public road Remove or interfere with a structure, work or tree on a public road Pump water into a public road from any land adjoining the road Connect a road (whether public or private) to a classified road S138 Yes Appendix G CTTMP